|

 Nuclear power plants

-Nuclear power plants operate similarly to thermal power plants, except that heat is generated by the fission of atomic nuclei.
+Nuclear power plants operate similarly to thermal plants, except that heat is generated by the fission of atomic nuclei.
 A cooling circuit transfers the heat released by the reactor to a steam generator, where water is vaporized to activate the turbine.

 Hydroelectric power plants

 The force of water is harnessed in hydroelectric power plants.
-Falling water turns turbines, converting this kinetic energy into electrical energy.
+Falling water turns turbines, thus converting this kinetic energy into electrical energy.
 This renewable energy source is highly efficient and contributes to reducing carbon emissions.

 Wind power plants